-Setting the interrupt mask disables interrupts.
-If an interrupt request occurs while the interrupt mask is a logic zero, the CPU saves the CPU registers on the stack, sets the interrupt mask, and then fetches the interrupt vector.
+Setting the interrupt mask (I) disables interrupts.
+If an interrupt request occurs while the interrupt mask is a logic 0, the CPU saves the CPU registers on the stack, sets the interrupt mask, and then fetches the interrupt vector.
 If an interrupt request occurs while the interrupt mask is set, the interrupt request is latched.
 The CPU processes the latched interrupt as soon as the interrupt mask is cleared again.

-A return from interrupt (RTI) instruction pulls the CPU registers from the stack, restoring the interrupt mask to its cleared state.
-After a reset, the interrupt mask is set and can be cleared only by a CLI instruction.
+A return-from-interrupt (RTI) instruction pulls the CPU registers from the stack, restoring the interrupt mask to its cleared state.
+After a reset, the interrupt mask is set and can be cleared only by a clear interrupt mask bit (CLI), STOP, or WAIT instruction.
+N - Negative Flag